Q 1. There are 543 Parliamentary constituencies in India each electing one member. Who demarcates the boundaries of these constituencies?

 to R. P. Act, 1950 as amended vide Representation of People

 (Amendment) Act , 2008 gives the Statewise break up.

 Q 7.
 Which are the States having the minimum number of seats in Lok Sabha?

 Ans.
 The following States and Union Territories have one seat each in the

 Q 8.
 How many States are there in India?

-Bihar, Jharkhand, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir,
+Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jammu and Kashmir, Jharkhand,

-Mizoram, Nagaland, Orissa, Punjab, Rajasthan, Sikkim, Tamil Nadu, Tripura,
+Mizoram, Nagaland, Orissa, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura,